aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 Since we will be chrooting into the image quite a number of times, it is best if the system mounts the above directories automatically on start-up.
-T do this, put the following lines in the `/etc/fstab`:
+To do this, put the following lines in the head node's fstab
+file:
 ```
 #### /etc/fstab
 ...